eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet Providers are responsible for ensuring compliance with the requirements for Wallet Solutions.

-### 3.3 Person Identification Data (PID) Providers
+### 3.4 Person Identification Data (PID) Providers

 PID Providers are trusted entities responsible to:

 - verify the identity of the User in compliance with LoA high requirements,

-- issue PID to the Wallet Unit in a common format, and
+- issue a PID to the Wallet Unit, and
 - make available information for Relying Parties to verify the validity of the PID.

 The terms and conditions of these services are for each Member State to determine.

-PID Providers may be the same organisations that today issue official identity documents, electronic identity means, etc. Wallet Providers may be the same organisations as PID Providers.
+PID Providers may be the same organisations that today issue official identity documents, electronic identity means, etc. PID Providers may be the same organisations as Wallet Providers.
 In case an organisation acts as both a PID Provider and a Wallet Provider, it complies with all requirements for both PID Providers and Wallet Providers.

-### 3.4 Trusted List Provider
+### 3.5 Trusted List Provider

 A Trusted List Provider (TLP) is a body responsible for maintaining, managing, and publishing a Trusted List.
-A Trusted List Provider is appointed by a Member State and notified to the Commission.
+In compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1), a Trusted List Provider is appointed by a Member State and notified to the Commission.
 Within the EUDI Wallet ecosystem, Trusted Lists exist for the following entities:

 - Wallet Providers,
 - PID Providers,
 - QEAA Providers,
 - PuB-EAA Providers,
-- non-qualified EAA Providers (not mandatory),
-- Access Certificate Authorities for
+- Access Certificate Authorities
-  - Relying Parties,
-  - PID Providers,
-  - QEAA Providers,
-  - PuB-EAA Providers.
+- Qualified Electronic Signature Remote Creation (QESRC) Providers

+Note: Trusted Lists and Trusted List Providers may also exist for non-qualified EAA Providers, but this is out of scope of the ARF.

-These Trusted Lists are described in more detail in [Section 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in [Topic 31].
+These Trusted Lists are described in more detail in [Sections 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in [Topic 31].
 Some Trusted Lists contain the trust anchors of the relevant entities.
 A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures or seals created by that entity.

-Member States will provide Trusted Lists for PID Providers, QEAA Providers and PuB-EAA Providers, in compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1).
-These Trusted Lists may also include non-qualified EAA Providers, but this is not mandatory.
-Alternatively, domain-specific trusted lists or alternative solutions for managing the trust anchors may be provided for EAA Providers.
-For instance, trustworthy mDL or DTC Providers are determined by other legal frameworks than [eIDAS 2.0] and published accordingly.

-An entity's status as a trusted entity can be verified by checking whether they are present on a Trusted List.
+An entity's status as a trusted entity can be verified by checking whether they are present on the relevant Trusted List.
 Trusted List Providers provide a registration service for the relevant entities.
 The terms and conditions for entities to become registered are for each Trusted List Provider to determine unless specified elsewhere e.g., in sectoral rules.

 For more information, please refer to [Topic 27] and to [Topic 31].

-### 3.5 Qualified Electronic Attestation of Attributes (QEAA) Providers
+### 3.6 Qualified Electronic Attestation of Attributes (QEAA) Providers

 Qualified EAAs are provided by Qualified Trust Service Providers (QTSPs).
 The general Trust Framework for QTSPs applies also to QEAA Providers, but specific rules for this Trust Service may be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with Wallet Units and potentially an interface towards Authentic Sources to verify attributes.
 QEAA Providers provide information on the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
 The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the [eIDAS 2.0] Regulation.

-### 3.6 Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers
+### 3.7 Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers

 As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an authentic source.
 This ARF calls such an attestation a PuB-EAA.
 An authentic source is a repository or system that contains and provides attributes about a natural or legal person or object.
 An authentic source moreover is legally considered to be a primary source of those attributes.
 A public sector body primarily is a state, regional or local authority, or a body governed by public law.